The Temple

 As usual in Black Rock City, there was a great mix of the commonplace ("I'm ashamed that I live so well, when others in the world live so poorly") the weird ("I'm ashed of how bad horses smell.
 Fuck they reek!") the smart-arsed ("I'm ashamed of wasting this sharpie!") and the heart-breaking ("I'm ashamed of passing my abuse on to my nephew").
 It was incredibly moving, and I saw a number of visitors in tears, a few of them sobbing uncontrollably.
 On Saturday night a few hours after the Man was burned they burned the Temple of Shame in a smaller ceremony.

 The other temple, the big Temple, was the Temple of Transition.
 It was truly amazing--I still prefer the emply from my first year (it struck me as a little more humble, and more focused on the contributions of the participants) but there's no denying that this year's was quite wonderful.
-The folks that built it have full info on their website
+The folks that built it have full info on their website.

 It consisted of a main building, a single room twenty feet across and 130 feet high ("The Temple of Transition"), surrounded by five smaller rooms.